abraunegg/onedrive/docs/USAGE.md

 Do not use a skip_file entry of `.*` as this will prevent correct searching of local changes to process.

 ### Important - curl compatibility
-If your system utilises curl >= 7.62.0 you may need to use `--force-http-1.1` in order for the client to work correctly due to changes in curl to prefer HTTP/2 over HTTP/1.1 by default.
+If your system utilises curl >= 7.62.0 curl defaults to prefer HTTP/2 over HTTP/1.1 by default.
+If you wish to use HTTP/2 for some operations you will need to use the `--force-http-2` config option to enable otherwise all operations will use HTTP/1.1.

 ### First run :zap:
 After installing the application you must run it at least once from the terminal to authorize it.